 Email deliverability is crucial to marketing and PR campaigns, communication with customers and stakeholders, etc. Bounce rates, open rates, unsubscribe rates, click-through rates, and spam complaints help the marketing team get an idea of how people are engaging with their email content.
 Observing and assessing these metrics for a definite period of time reveals trends in audience activity and engagement.

-Email authentication is a process of verifying the authenticity of an email message to ensure that it is not forged or manipulated by spammers, phishers, or other malicious actors.
+Email authentication is the process of verifying the authenticity of an email message to ensure that it is not forged or manipulated by spammers, phishers, or other malicious actors.
 There are several methods of email authentication, but the most commonly used ones are SPF, DKIM, and DMARC.

 By using these authentication methods, email servers can ensure that incoming email messages are legitimate and prevent spam and phishing attacks.
 It is important to note that email authentication is not foolproof, and attackers can still find ways to bypass these measures.
 Therefore, it is always a good idea to be cautious when opening email messages, especially those that contain links or attachments.